core-wg/core-responses/draft-bormann-core-responses.md

 A proxy that chooses not to implement it may forward the request with the Leisure-For-Responses option removed.

-On its own, the option does not indicate which more responses the client would expect (though further elective proxy-safe no-cache-key options can be added on top of that to give better guidance), and the server may choose not to send any at all.
+On its own, the option does not indicate which kind of additional responses the client would expect (though further elective proxy-safe no-cache-key options can be added on top of that to give better guidance), and the server may choose not to send any at all.